SpaceX Intends Bringing Internet To Space: How Realistic Are Elon Musk's Plans?

 The entire project of the Universal Internet is assumed to cost around $6 billion and is expected to rise as the project grows ahead.
 With such a huge amount and so many companies already planning for the constellations, it is unlikely that all the three companies will get the approval.

-However, the approved company will become an important member of the cellular network, but the risk of bankruptcy also holds higher possibilities.
+However, the approved company will become an important member of the cellular network, but the risk of bankruptcy is also higher.

 FCC And Its Conditions

 In order to make the Universal Internet concept a reality, a corporation has to get the approval of FCC before starting the project.
-Given this clause, FCC has quite a few terms and conditions of its own which any corporation needs to follow through - if they want its technology to go forward as planned that is.
+Given this clause, FCC has quite a few terms and conditions of its own which any corporation needs to follow through if they want the technology to go forward as planned.